 Hide Important Notes^*

-To do so, we surveyed more than 2,000 consumers who have purchased and eaten supermarket branded hot cross buns in the lead-up to Easter, with brands compared on taste, value for money, freshness and variety, as well as overall satisfaction.
+To do so, we surveyed more than 1,700 consumers who have purchased and eaten supermarket-branded hot cross buns in the lead-up to Easter, with brands compared on taste, value for money, freshness and variety, as well as overall satisfaction.
+Brands that received at least 30 responses are featured in our ratings.

 Best Hot Cross Buns

-Fresh out of the Canstar Blue oven, Coles and Woolworths were rated best in this year’s hot cross buns review, while Costco, ALDI, IGA and Foodland all achieved four stars for overall satisfaction.
-ALDI scored the only five-star rating for value for money.
+Fresh out of the Canstar Blue oven, Coles rated best in this year’s hot cross buns review with five stars for overall satisfaction.
+ALDI and Woolworths followed behind on four stars, while IGA rounded up the scores on three stars for overall satisfaction.

 Coles is hopping its way into Aussies’ stomachs, armed with a basket full of traditional hot cross buns, as well as apple & cinnamon and chocolate varieties.
-These are available in six packs and are usually on sale for $3.50 each.
+These are available in a six-pack and usually on sale for $3.50 each.
 And if you’ve planned a date with Netflix this Easter, you can even get hot cross bun flavoured popcorn for $2.20.

-Coles managed to plate up a five-star win in most categories, including taste, freshness and overall satisfaction.
-Although it ended a little soft on value for money where it got four stars.
+Coles managed to plate up a five-star win in most research categories, including taste, freshness, range variety and overall satisfaction.
+Although it ended a little soft on value for money, where it got four stars.

 Australia’s favourite type of hot cross buns